CoolBytesIN/editorjs-anchor/README.md

-# Anchor Block Tune for Editor.js
+# Anchor block tune for Editor.js

-This [Editor.js](https://editorjs.io/) block tune lets you add/remove an anchor to any block tool.
-This can help target a specific HTML element within a webpage for navigation.
+This [Editor.js](https://editorjs.io/) block tune enables users to add or remove an anchor to any block tool.
+Anchors provide the ability to target specific HTML elements within a webpage, aiding in seamless navigation.

 A few points to note:
-* This block tune is accessible from the Block Settings menu.
+* This block tune can be accessed from the Block Settings menu (see [Preview](https://github.com/CoolBytesIN/editorjs-anchor?tab=readme-ov-file#preview)).
+* This button functions as a toggle, allowing you to effortlessly add or remove an anchor with a click.
+When an anchor is added, the button color changes to indicate its selected state.
-* When selected, the first 50 (or user configured length) characters of the block text will be used as the anchor value.
+* No string input is required for the anchor.
+When this block tune is selected, it automatically picks the first 30 characters (or user-configured length) from the block text.
+And if the block text is empty, no anchor will be added.
+* The anchor value does not automatically update with changes to the block text.
+* To avoid unsafe URL chracters and to improve readability, only a few characters (from the block text) are retained for the anchor value.
-  * While doing so, spaces are replaced with underscores.
-And all characters except for a-z, 0-9, _ (underscore), - (hyphen) will be ignored.
+  * All characters except these will be ignored: a-z, 0-9, _ (underscore), - (hyphen).
-* If you click the settings button after selecting an anchor, it will reset/remove the anchor.
-So, the button acts like a toggle.
+  * The anchor value will begin and end with a alpha-numeric character, other trailing and leading characters are ignored.
+  * Whitespace between the words is replaced with an underscore.

 ## Preview